getopt-php/getopt-php/docs/commands.md

 ---
 # {{ page.title }}

-The concept behind commands is a single entry with different tasks.
-For example an administration backend with the option to create, read, update and delete users.
-Instead of defining a getopt with many optional options that later getting required or need a different validation (username has to exists for update and delete, but has to be unique for create) we create commands.
+The concept behind commands is a single program offering different, related tasks, for example an administration
+backend with the option to create, read, update and delete users.

+Instead of defining a `GetOpt` with many non-mandatory options that, depending on context, may later become required
+or need a different validation (username has to exist for update and delete, but must be unique for create), we create commands and define specific options and arguments for each of them.

 ## Defining Commands

-A command can has at least a name and a handler.
-The handler can be anything that makes clear what has to be executed (a `colsure` makes sense, but an array `['Controller', 'method']` too).
+A command must have at least a _name_ and a _handler_.
+The handler is a [PHP Callable](http://php.net/manual/en/language.types.callable.php) specifying the code to execute, e.g. a `closure` or an array `['Controller', 'method']`.

 ```php
 <?php